Hyperarousal and how it causes insomnia

 Hyperarousal Insomnia Treatment

 Hyperarousal insomnia is a psychological condition.
-In other words, it is a mental state that triggers the body to react physically and mentally to thoughts and emotions.
+It is a mental state that triggers the body to react to thoughts and emotions as though they are threats that need to be addressed.
 Fortunately, this mental state can be reversed.

-Cognitive-behavioral therapy for insomnia (CBT-I) directly addresses both our thoughts and behaviors.
+Cognitive-behavioral therapy for insomnia (CBT-I) directly addresses our thoughts and behaviors.
 It is a type of talking therapy that focuses on the idea that how we think, our habits, and our emotions are all linked and influence one another.
-We can ease mental suffering by challenging our thoughts, changing our habits, and accepting our feelings.
+We can ease mental suffering by challenging our inaccurate thoughts about threats, challenging our habits, and accepting our feelings.
 CBT-I allows us to do that and more.

 Learn more about CBT-I